 · US Real Property Interest

-It is the real estate property that is located in the US Virgin Islands or in the United States.
-Real estate property of the United States does not include the following elements.
+It consists of any property that is located in the United States or the US Virgin Islands.
+A real estate property in the United States does not include the following:

-- When interest is domestically controlled in an investment entity.
+- If an interest is domestically controlled in an investment entity.

 · Date of Transfer